-1) Understand the philosophical foundations of Western political thought, the history of the U.S. Constitution and Tribal Nations, and "otherness" in policy design.
+1) Understand the philosophical foundations of Western political thought, the history of the U.S. Constitution, and ideological approaches in policy.

-2) Define multiple political ideologies, assess the nexus of leadership and politics, and recognize political power dynamics.
+2) Define multiple political ideologies, assess the nexus of leadership/politics/policy, and recognize power dynamics.

 3) Develop the skills of active listening, analytical thinking, scholarly dialog, effective communication, and professional writing.